jak9527/RIT-Mock-EStore/README.md

 # WARNING!
 Database is currently down, so the project will not work just by pulling it.
 For the foreseeable future, this will remain the case.
-## For a demonstration of the project, view the following video: [INSERT HERE](https://youtu.be/BgKEAKItUEk)
+## For a demonstration of the project, view the following video: [CLICK HERE](https://youtu.be/BgKEAKItUEk)

 # E-Store:  RIT Garage Sale